 - taking illegal drugs, such as cocaine or ecstasy

-Your heart may not be able to pump blood effectively around your body because your heart rate is abnormal.
+Complications of supraventricular tachycardia (SVT) might happen because your heart rate isn't normal.
+As such, your heart may not be able to pump blood effectively around your body.
 This can result in low blood pressure, which may cause fainting.
-Low blood pressure may also result in less blood flowing to your heart (ischaemia), which can damage your heart muscle, causing your heart to pump less effectively.
-This may result in heart failure.
-These complications are more common if you have other problems with your heart, such as valve disease.
+Low blood pressure may also result in less blood flowing to your heart.
+This can damage your heart muscle and cause your heart to pump less effectively, which may result in heart failure or a heart attack.
+Complications are rare.
+They may be more likely if you have other problems with your heart.

 You also have a small risk of sudden death, but usually only if you have a particular type of SVT called Wolff–Parkinson–White syndrome.
 See our FAQs for further information.